ejkroon/Bayesian_chronological_models_Kroon_-2026-/README.md

 this overlap (or gap) is then calculated with the Difference() query.

 ## Notes about model outputs
+In this section, a number of outliers flagged by OxCal in the Bayesian chronological models are discussed.

+### Dutch chronology
+- GrN-16040 (4550±60BP, A=20.4%) from a cremation burial in Haidberg-
+  Schöppingen.
+Attributed to LFG.
+The calibrated range of this date is relatively old compared to the modelled age.
+Possibly an early outlier for cremation burials.
+- GrN-5028 (3810±60BP; A=59.1%) was performed on charcoal from a VL
+  settlement at Leidschendam.
+Lanting and Van der Plicht (2000, 71) report possible contamination for this date.
+The date is relatively young compared to its modelled age.
+- GrN-26219 (4880±70BP; A=56%) is also relatively young relative
+  compared to its modelled age.
+This date was performed on peat remnants deemed to be contemporary with a SW settlement.
+Natural processes during peat growth may explain the outlier (cf. Quik _et al._ 2022).

+### European chronology
+#### PW-CW
+-  Ua-19468 (3890±55BP; A=50.4%) stands out as young compared to its
+   modelled age.
+This date was performed on human bone from a CW burial, but no information was reported to exclude potential reservoir effects.
+-  Ua-37496 (4135±45; A=33%) which is old compared to its modelled age.
+   This date too was performed on human bone from a CW burial, but no contextual information was available to evaluate whether reservoir effects play a role.
+-  LuS-8676 (3810±50BP; A=41.7%) is young compared to its modelled age.
+   This date stems from animal bone (Sus sp.) from a PW settlement context.
+No information was reported which could explain this mismatch.
+-  Ua-65842 (3805±31BP; A=46.1%) is too young compared to its modelled
+   age.
+The date stems from a cereal found in a PW settlement context.
+   The seed may have been a younger intrusion.

+#### GAW-CW
+This model flags 5 dates performed on human bone from CW burials as outliers.
+These dates are all relatively young compared to their modelled age, and 4 appear to form a series from the same laboratory.
+-  MAMS-52833 (3771±23BP; A=56.3%)
+-  Kl-4146 (3760±45BP; A=47.6%)
+-  Kl-4150 (3770±50BP; A=52.4%)
+-  Kl-4149/KlA-2968 (3760±30BP; A=46.8%)
+-  Kl-4148 (3740±55BP; A=35%)

+#### GAC-CW
+-  The X2-test in the R_Combine() for Malice 1, feature 32, Individual
+   A fails and returns df=1, T=4.5.
+The burial contains multiple individuals which differ considerably (ca. 200y BP in some cases) in terms of radiocarbon age.
+Perhaps a sample misattribution.
+-  Poz-44431 (4440±40BP; A=59.6%).
+The modelled age is relatively young
+   compared to the unmodelled age, causing the mismatch.
+This date was performed on a human bone from a GA burial context, but no information was reported which enables evaluation of potential reservoir effects.

+#### GAE-CW
+-  Poz-9587 (4145±35BP; A=33.4%) has a modelled age which is young
+   compared to its calibrated age.
+The date was performed on a human bone from a CW burial, but no information was reported which enables evaluation of potential reservoir effects.

 ## How to cite
 Please cite the main publication: Kroon, E.J., (in prep.).
 New Approach